bcdev/jzarr/docs/array_creation.rst

 .. literalinclude:: ./examples/output/ArrayCreation_example_5.txt

-We can see now, the data is written in the center of the array.
+| The output displays that the data is written to the center of the array.
-And we can see a :code:`-1` value border which is the fill value we had defined above.
+| The written data is surrounded by a :code:`-1` value border which is the fill value defined above.